garywu/awesome-cf/simple-agent/README.md

 npm run deploy
 ```

 This will build and publish the worker based on your `wrangler.jsonc` configuration.

+## CI/CD Test
+This line was added to test the CI/CD pipeline and secret configuration.